kensiprell/ktorio.github.io/quickstart/quickstart/gradle.md

 compile "io.ktor:ktor-server-core:$ktor_version"
 ```

-In groovy, there are single-quoted strings (instead of characters)
-and double-quoted strings, to be able to interpolate variables like
-versions, you have to use double-quoted strings.
+In groovy there are single-quoted strings (instead of characters) and double-quoted strings.
+In order to interpolate variables like versions, you have to use double-quoted strings.
 {: .note.tip }

-As for Kotlin 1.2x, coroutines are still an experimental feature,
-so you will need to tell the compiler that it is okay
-to use them to avoid warnings:
+Coroutines were an experimental feature in Kotlin 1.2x and below, so you have to tell the compiler that it is okay to use them to avoid warnings:

 ```groovy
 kotlin {